QCD sum rule study of topped mesons within heavy quark effective theory: Abstract

 \section{Abstract}

-Motivated by the recent CMS observation of a near-threshold enhancement in top-quark pair production~\cite{CMS:2025kzt}, we investigate a novel class of hadronic systems containing a single top quark: the \textit{topped mesons} (\( t\bar{q} \), with \( \bar q = \bar u, \bar d, \bar s \)).
-In contrast to the extensively studied \textit{toponium} (\( t\bar{t} \)) system—analyzed primarily within perturbative QCD—topped mesons offer a complementary nonperturbative probe of QCD dynamics in the heavy-quark limit.
+Motivated by the recent CMS observation of a near-threshold enhancement in top quark pair production, we investigate a novel class of hadronic systems containing a single top quark: the topped mesons (\( t\bar{q} \), with \( \bar q = \bar u, \bar d, \bar s \)).
+In contrast to the extensively studied toponium (\( t\bar{t} \)) system—analyzed primarily within perturbative QCD—topped mesons offer a complementary nonperturbative probe of QCD dynamics in the heavy quark limit.
 These states are expected to exhibit longer lifetimes and narrower decay widths than toponium, as only a single top quark undergoes weak decay.
 We employ QCD sum rules within the framework of heavy quark effective theory to study the structure and mass spectrum of ground-state topped mesons.
-Our analysis predicts masses near 173.1~GeV, approximately 0.5–0.6~GeV above the top-quark pole mass.
-Compared to \textit{singly topped baryons} (\( tqq \), with \( q = u, d, s \)) studied in Ref.~\cite{Zhang:2025xxd}, topped mesons feature a simpler quark composition and more favorable decay channels, enhancing their potential for both theoretical analysis and experimental discovery.
+Our analysis predicts masses near 173.1~GeV, approximately 0.5–0.6~GeV above the top quark pole mass.
+Compared with singly topped baryons (\( tqq \), with \( q = u, d, s \)), topped mesons have a simpler quark composition and more favorable decay channels ({{a} topped meson is anticipated to decay weakly into a $\Upsilon$ meson and a charmed meson}), enhancing their potential for both theoretical analysis and experimental discovery.

 \keywords{topped meson, singly topped baryon, toponium, QCD sum rules, heavy quark effective theory}

 \pagenumbering{arabic}